saturncloud/examples/examples/examples-cpu/snowflake/README.md

 # Query data with Dask

-If your table or query result _don't_ into the memory of your Jupyter client, you can use Dask!
+If your table or query result _doesn't_ into the memory of your Jupyter client, you can use Dask!
 Then you can take advantage of using a Dask cluster with Saturn to speed up your computations.

 See [`snowflake-dask.ipynb`](snowflake-dask.ipynb).